nenikitov/ashen-decomp/README.md

 - All text chunks are separated with `\r\r`
 - There are weird characters like `20 20` which are probably to control in-game scripts

+### Color palette

+- Is a collection of 4 byte integers
+- Every integer is the 12-bit color
+- If transformed into 256x32 image, shows colored arcs similar to the Quake color palette

 ## Discoveries

 - Test level for enemies